stensonowen/jeb/README.md

 If I'm going to use shitty software I might as well use my own.
 But it doesn't sneak in ads or sneak out personal data so I guess this is better.

-Also controlling everything instead of using something generic works slightly better means it's easier to add stuff like controlling my ac or displaying weather or notifications or something.
+Also controlling everything instead of using something generic that works slightly better means it's easier to add stuff like controlling my ac or displaying weather or notifications or something.

 ## setup